seedubjay/seedubjay.github.io/_drafts/wikipedia-graph.md

 Wikipedia is a naturally evolving platform, written and rewritten by human writers.
 So how could they have possibly created such an enormous network which is so closely connected?

-Another tool we can use to measure this directed graph is calculating each page's _betweenness centrality_.
-This value represents how often some random journey between two pages will 'pass through' our current page.
+Another tool we can use to measure this directed graph is the _betweenness centrality_ of each page.
+This value represents the likelihood that a page gets used in a path between two other randomly chosen pages in the graph.
 The higher a page's betweenness centrality, the more central it is in the network, and the more pivotal it is to Wikipedia's tight connectivity.

 <figure>
 {% include svg.html id="svg2" class="no-outline svg-chart" %}